Particular/docs.particular.net/nservicebus/msmq/operations-scripting_extra-queues_core_[6,).partial.md

 NOTE: It may be necessary to script the creation of extra instance specific queues.
-For example when using [Callbacks](/nservicebus/messaging/callbacks.md#message-routing) or scale out based on [Client Side Dynamic Routing](/samples/scaleout/senderside/#code-walk-through-server1-and-server2-instance-id).
+For example when using [Callbacks](/nservicebus/messaging/callbacks.md#message-routing) or scale out based on [Sender Side Distribution](/samples/scaleout/senderside/).